dataluscorp/browser/testing/perfdocs/generated/talos.rst

 tp4m
 ====

-This is a smaller pageset (21 pages) designed for mobile Firefox.
+This is a smaller pageset (21 pages) designed for mobile Datalus.
 This is a blend of regular and mobile friendly pages.

 We landed on this on April 18th, 2011 in `bug